exonum/exonum-java-binding/exonum-light-client/README.md

 ```

 ## How to Build
-To build the client locally, clone the repository, and
+To build the client locally:

+1. Install Java 11+ and Maven 3.5+.

+2. Clone this repository.

-run next commands from the project's root
+3. Run the next commands from the project's root directory
-i.e. _exonum-java-binding_ directory:
+(i.e. _exonum-java-binding_):

 <!-- TODO: Get rid of the RUSTFLAGS here -->
 ```bash
 export RUSTFLAGS=none
 mvn install -pl exonum-light-client -am
 ```

 It'll build Exonum Light client and the `exonum-java-binding-common` artifact
 which is required for the client.